-All dogs, cats and ferrets are required to be vaccinated at 4 months of age (even if they are indoor animals).
+All dogs, cats and ferrets are required to be vaccinated at four months of age (even if they are indoor animals).
 All dogs are required to wear a current rabies tag.
 Cats and ferrets are subject to this requirement as well (unless a local exemption exists).
-Once vaccinated, contact your veterinarian and schedule a booster for your pet before their rabies vaccine becomes overdue to ensure your pet is current and that their vaccination never lapses.
+Once vaccinated, contact your veterinarian and schedule a booster for your pet before their rabies vaccine becomes overdue to ensure your pet is current and that their vaccination does not lapse.

 An animal receiving its first dose of rabies vaccine is not protected until at least 28 days after the vaccine is given, and is treated as unvaccinated until that time.

 Animals that have been vaccinated before in their lifetime are considered protected immediately upon receiving subsequent vaccinations.
-This is true even if there is a lapse between vaccinations, unless the animal has already had a potential rabies exposure.
+This is true even if there is a lapse between vaccinations.

-Vaccinated animals that have contact with a rabid animal MUST be re-vaccinated within 5 days (120 hours) of the exposure.
+Vaccinated animals that have contact with a rabid animal must be re-vaccinated within four days (96 hours) of the exposure.
 If not, the animal is treated as unvaccinated.